Smithsonian/caas_user_defined_fields/README.md

 And add the user defined field labels that you are using (defined in the common/locales/en.yml or frontend/config/locales/en.yml) for resources and accessions in frontend/assets/manage_user_defined_fields.js (arrays defined as RESOURCE_UDFS and ACCESSION_UDFS accordingly).

+NOTE:

+If you're using a path prefix, be sure to include the prefix in the layout_head.html.erb (line 5).